petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views.md

    ![In the Details tab, edit the name and description of your data set view.](./data-set-views/images/02.png)

-- In the [Visualization Modes tab](./data-set-views/data-set-view-visualization-modes.md), select fields and manage how they are displayed in your data set using three different visualization modes: Table, List, and Cards.
+- {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA126+` In the [Visualization Modes tab](./data-set-views/data-set-view-visualization-modes.md), select fields and manage how they are displayed in your data set using three different visualization modes: Table, List, and Cards.

    Edit the fields, add friendly labels and localize them, choose a renderer for the fields, and define them as sortable or not sortable.